Norwegian news agency fights Russia blackout

 Her NGO, which has Russian roots, gives legal aid and other support to people in need from ethnic minorities in Russia.

-ADC Memorial receives some of its funds from a Swedish development agency called Sida.
+ADC Memorial receives some funds from a Swedish development agency called Sida.

-And the NGO was now paying for The Barents Observer's legal campaign because Russians from sexual and ethnic minorities needed access to positive stories, such as the Sami article, which gave them "hope", Kulaeva said.
+And the NGO was now paying for The Barents Observer's legal campaign because Russians from sexual and ethnic minorities needed access to positive stories, such as the Sami article, which gave people "hope", Kulaeva said.

-For its part, The Barents Observer had little hope of obtaining justice in Russia, Staalesen said.
+For its part, The Barents Observer had little trust in obtaining justice in Russia, Staalesen said.

 "Quite a few media in Russia are under tremendous strain and dealing with a far more difficult situation than we are, so we hope our case can shine light on the bigger picture," Staalesen told EUobserver.

-When contacted by EUobserver, the Russian foreign ministry referred to a story by Russian news agency Tass, claiming that Roskomnadzor had blocked just one page on the Norwegian news agency's webpage.
+When contacted by this website, the Russian foreign ministry forwarded a report by Russian news agency Tass, which claimed that Roskomnadzor had blocked just one page of the Norwegian news agency's website.

 "Unfortunately, the [Russian] press attaché, like the author of the Tass story, is wrong.
-The whole site is blocked in Russia, unless it has been reopened now the last few days without our notice," Staalesen said.
+The whole site is blocked in Russia, unless it has been reopened now in the last few days without our notice," Staalesen said.

-Roskomnadzor's ban is leaky because Russians use so-called VPN software to bypass it or go to an alternative domain name to get The Barents Observer stories, he said.
+Meanwhile, Roskomnadzor's ban was leaky because Russians can use so-called VPN software to bypass it or go to an alternative domain to read The Barents Observer anyway, he said.

-But what happened to the Norwegians is part of a wider trend in Russia, the Paris-based NGO Reporters Without Borders (RSF) indicated.
+But what happened to the Norwegian news agency was part of a wider trend in Russia, the Paris-based press-freedom NGO Reporters Without Borders (RSF) indicated.

-The Russian media regulator has, in recent years, blocked more than 490,000 websites "without warning and without respecting legal procedure", according to a recent RSF report.
+Russia's media regulator has, in recent years, blocked more than 490,000 websites, often "without warning and without respecting legal procedure", RSF said in a study last November.

-Roskomnadzor's other targets included news agencies such as Ferghana, investigative websites such as Listok and Grani.ru, and political magazines such as ej.ru and mbk.new.
+Roskomnadzor's targets included news agencies such as Ferghana, investigative websites such as Listok and Grani.ru, political magazines such as ej.ru and mbk.new, as well as environmental activists, and others.

-It also blocks platforms and apps that refuse to store their data on servers in Russia or provide the Russian authorities with keys to decrypt messages, RSF said.
+Russia also blocked platforms and apps that refused to store data on Russian servers or declined to give authorities the keys to decrypt messages, RSF said.

-Norway has the world's freest press, according to a recent RSF ranking, which put Russia in 149th place out of 180 countries worldwide.
+The information gulf in Europe was on show in RSF's 2020 press-freedom ranking, which put Norway in first place out of 180 countries worldwide and Russia in 149th place.

-And Russia's "sovereign internet law", which entered into force last November, made it even easier for the authorities to switch off real news, the RSF warned, in a deepening of the divide in Europe.
+But a Russian "sovereign internet law", which entered into force last year, would make it even easier for authorities to black out real news, deepening the European divide, RSF warned.

 "Ten years ago, the virtual space in Russia was still a place where lively debates about problems in society and politics unfolded.
-In the future, it is planned to be censored and surveilled centrally," the RSF report said.
+In the future, it is planned to be censored and surveilled centrally," last November's RSF report said.